DavidHarper/java-tass17/README.md

 See the source code for a full list of commands.

-The Java run-time property *saturnobserver.ephemerishome* **must** be defined, and it must point to the directory containing the JPL DE430 ephemeris.
+The Java run-time property *tass17simplecontroller.ephemerishome* **must** be defined, and it must point to the directory containing the JPL DE430 ephemeris.
 The ephemeris file is assumed to be named *de430/lnxp1550p2650.430* **relative** to the directory